Equestrian events at the 2008 Summer Olympics: Venue

 The equestrian competitions were held apart from the main games in Hong Kong, which is a separate member to the IOC.
-This was because Hong Kong has established a huge horse racing industry.
+This was because Hong Kong has established a huge horse racing industry since its British colonial days; therefore, strict quarantine measures for horses have been well established in the region, and were likely to result in fewer problems with equine disease than other cities in mainland China.
 Additionally, there were already some stabling sites for horses within Hong Kong, hence less construction was needed to facilitate the equestrian sports required by the Olympics.

 There were two main equestrian venues: Hong Kong Sports Institute (adjacent to Sha Tin Racecourse) and the Beas River Country Club.
 The Sports Institute held the main competition arena, which included an 80 × 100 meter stadium will all-weather footing and seating for 18,000.
 The Beas River Country Club was the site of the cross-country phase of eventing, which was held on the golf course.

 Weather

 Hong Kong is known to have hot and humid weather with typhoons being common.
 This includes a mean air temperature of 28.4 °C (83.1 °F) with 82% humidity, making it even more inclement than Athens (mean temperature of 27.6 °C (81.6 °F), humidity 48%) and Atlanta (26 °C (78 °F), 75% humidity).

 Some competitors made it clear that they believed that it would be unfair to work their horses in such weather.
 Swiss dressage rider Sylvia Ikle was one such rider, and the Swiss decided not to send a dressage team because they would have had little chance of success without her.

 To combat the heat, the horses were transported from the airport in Hong Kong to the stabling facilities in air-conditioned vans.
 The stables are all air-conditioned as well, at a temperature of 20 °C (68 °F).
 For the first time in history, there was also an indoor arena for training that was also air-conditioned.
 Misting fans were placed under tents at both venues to cool off horses that worked outside.
 There were also vast quantities of ice water available.
 There was a veterinary clinic on site, which tested the horses' urine several times to ensure they were all properly hydrated.

 The cross-country course was also designed with a shorter, alternate route to be used if the heat and humidity warranted it.
 The show jumping was held under lights at night to avoid the heat.
 The footing is made of high tensile fibers and quartz sand, which has a great ability to absorb water, so that any rain should have minimal effect on the footing used for dressage and show jumping competitions.